AdaGC: Enhancing LLM Pretraining Stability via Adaptive Gradient Clipping: Experiments

-\textbf{Training Details:} Pre-training large scale models, particularly Llama-2 7B and 13B, is typically resource-intensive.
-Like StableAdamW~\cite{wortsman2023stable} and Scaled Embed~\cite{takase2023spike}, our primary focus was to explore training instability rather than achieve ultimate accuracy.
-For ease of multiple experiments, we conducted 9,000 training steps on 36 billion tokens for both Llama-2 7B and 13B models, and 36,000 steps on 36 billion tokens for the Llama-2 Tiny model.
-For additional details on the hyperparameters, please refer to the Appendix~\ref{appendix:hyper_parameters}.
+\textbf{Training Details}.
+Pre-training large-scale models is typically resource-intensive.
+In this study, our primary focus was to investigate training instability rather than to pursue ultimate accuracy.
+To facilitate multiple experimental runs, we conducted 9,000 training steps over 36 billion tokens for both Llama-2 1.3B and 7B, 19,000 steps over 160 billion tokens for Qwen3-1.7B, 36,000 steps over 36 billion tokens for Mixtral 8x1B, and 60,000 steps over 1 trillion tokens for ERNIE 10B-A1.4B, the latter additionally serving to validate the long-term stability of AdaGC.
+Further training details can be found in Table~\ref{tab:llm_hyper_param} in Appendix~\ref{appendix:hyper_parameters}.

-\textbf{Critical Hyperparameter Selection}.
-We conducted a systematic study to evaluate the two critical hyperparameters in AdaGC: the EMA coefficient $\beta$ and the relative clipping threshold $\lambda_{rel}$.
-Our analysis utilized coordinate descent~\cite{bertsekas1997nonlinear} for hyperparameter optimization on the Llama-2 Tiny model.
-Initially, we examined the relative clipping threshold $\lambda_{rel}$ with a fixed EMA coefficient $\beta = 0.98$, testing the values $\{1.01, 1.05, 1.10\}$.
-As depicted in Figure~\ref{fig:llama_tiny_clip_ratio}, $\lambda_{rel} = 1.05$ achieved optimal performance by effectively balancing gradient regulation effectiveness (compromised at $\lambda_{rel} \ge 1.10$) and update stability (degraded at $\lambda_{rel} \le 1.01$).
-With this optimal threshold established, we proceeded to investigate the EMA smoothing factor $\beta \in \{0.95, 0.98, 0.99\}$.
-Figure~\ref{fig:llama_tiny_beta} demonstrates that $\beta = 0.98$ provides superior adaptation speed while maintaining historical consistency, yielding the best performance.
-Consequently, we adopted the parameter settings $\lambda_{rel} = 1.05$ and $\beta = 0.98$ for all subsequent experiments reported in this paper.
+\textbf{Evaluation Metrics.} To quantitatively assess training stability, we follow~\citep{olmo20242, karpathy2024spike} and adopt the \textit{spike score} as an objective metric.
+Specifically, the spike score is defined as the percentage of values in a time series that deviate by at least ten standard deviations from a rolling average of the preceding 1,000 values.
+This metric is primarily applied to training loss to detect sudden instabilities.
+Additionally, we evaluate performance using the training loss and validation perplexity (PPL) curves, as well as standard benchmark results, to provide a comprehensive assessment of convergence efficiency and model quality.

+\textbf{Standard Benchmark}.
+We conducted a comprehensive evaluation of the model's zero-shot and two-shot capabilities across seven well-established benchmarks: ARC~\citep{yadav2019quick}, BoolQ~\citep{clark2019boolq}, HellaSwag~\citep{zellers2019hellaswag}, OBQA~\citep{mihaylov2018can}, PIQA~\citep{bisk2020piqa}, WinoGrande~\citep{sakaguchi2021winogrande}, and MMLU~\citep{hendrycks2020measuring}.
+Following standard practice~\citep{zhang2025tensor}, we report accuracy norm for ARC-E, ARC-C, HellaSwag, OBQA, and SciQ, as well as standard accuracy for all other tasks.
+For ERNIE 10B-A1.4B, which has been trained on 1T tokens, we evaluate its general abilities on a range of benchmarks, including MMLU~\citep{hendrycks2020measuring}, GSM8K~\citep{cobbe2021training}, BBH~\citep{suzgun2022challenging}, TruthfulQA~\citep{lin2021truthfulqa}, and HumanEval~\citep{chen2021evaluating}.
+These benchmarks assess the model’s enhanced capabilities in performing diverse downstream tasks, such as examination, reasoning, factuality, and coding.